*CLICK HERE for this recipe made Paleo!!!!

 - Scrape/pour batter into plastic wrap and wrap tightly.
 Place in refrigerator 6 hours to overnight.

 - Tear out a piece of parchment paper that is at least 20 inches long and sprinkle generously with arrowroot or tapioca flour.
-Using a well-floured rolling pin, roll the dough 17 inches tall (the height of the parchment paper) and 20 inches long.
+Using a well-floured rolling pin, roll the dough 15 inches (the height of the parchment paper) by 20 inches long.
 Use tapioca flour as needed to help prevent sticking.

 - Melt the butter and spread over the dough, leaving the bottom 1 inch dry.